Solid minerals in Nigeria and their locations

 Gemstones Solid minerals in Nigeria and its locations

 There are Gemstones mines in various parts of the country.
 For instance, Plateau, Kaduna, and Bauchi states.
 They include; sapphire, aquamarine, ruby, tourmaline, emerald, topaz.
-Other are; garnet, amethyst; zircon, and fluorspar, and these are among the best in the world.ADVERTISEMENT
+Others are; garnet, amethyst; zircon, and fluorspar, and these stones are among the best in the world.ADVERTISEMENT

 Nigeria has a huge deposit of Granite in almost all the states of the federation.
 It is in commercial quantity in states such as Cross River, Ekiti State, and the FCT